 Create a MAXIF Formula

-To find the maximum quantity for a specific product, follow the same steps, using MAX instead of MIN.
+To find the maximum quantity for a specific product, use MAX instead of MIN.

 And remember to press Ctrl+Shift+Enter

-To see the steps for creating MIN IF and MAX IF formulas, you can watch this short Excel video tutorial.
-The sample file for this video can be downloaded from the Contextures website, on the MIN and MAX page.
+To see the steps for creating MIN IF and MAX IF formulas, watch this short Excel video tutorial.
+The sample file for this video can be downloaded from my Contextures website, on the MIN and MAX page.